javicaz/Amazing/README.md

 As a Machine Learning Engeenier, my goal is to help sellers find products that will perform and customer will love.
 To achieve this, I'm creating a recommendation system using a dataset from Amazon that contains information about products, reviews, and users.

 <h2>Requierments</h2>

+The analysis was develped in Linux Ubuntu 22.04.4 LTS

+IDE: Anaconda
+Tools: Jupyter Notebook